If you don’t think your organization is creative enough to implement design thinking processes, think again.

-- Foster interests in design thinking.
-If you have team members who want to take initiative and expand their skill sets, make sure to nurture that interest, whether it is encouraging experimentation or reimbursing costs for design thinking classes.
+- Foster interest.
+If you have team members who want to take initiative and expand their skill sets, make sure to nurture that — by encouraging experimentation or perhaps reimbursing costs for design thinking classes.

 3. Have (or start having) more debriefs

-It’s important to understand that design thinking is continuous.
-It’s a process of iterating on previous experiments so that the product or outcome can improve and become better.
-However, learnings can’t be implemented if there’s no feedback process.
-Here are a few tips for creating a learning culture through gathering feedback:
+This is a continuous process.
+It’s a process of iterating on previous experiments so the product or outcome can improve.
+However, learnings can’t be implemented if there’s no feedback.
+To create a learning culture through gathering feedback, you can:

 - Be open about what went wrong.
-Set an example by demonstrating that failure is an expected part of design thinking.
-Openly discuss what tests failed and why.
+Set an example by demonstrating failure is an expected part of design thinking.
+Openly discuss which tests failed and why.

 - View failure as learning.
-Trying and failing a new approach serves the crucial function of narrowing down the list of possible processes.
-This gets you and your team closer to the approach that will work best.
-Encourage failure!
+Trying and failing a new approach serves the crucial function of narrowing the list of possible processes.
+This gets you and your team closer to the best approach.
+Encourage failure.

 4. Embrace the feedback loop

-The goal of design thinking isn’t perfection, but the best answer possible.
+The goal of design thinking isn’t perfection but finding the best answer possible.
 And the best answer likely won’t be the first answer.
-Thus, a constant feedback loop is essential.
-Here are some tips for implementing a feedback loop:
+A constant feedback loop is essential.
+To implement a feedback loop, you can:

 - Test and iterate as much as possible.
-Find new ways and angles to test your assumptions, you might come across something you would’ve never thought of otherwise.
+Find new ways and angles to try out your assumptions.
+You might come across something you would’ve never thought of otherwise.

 - Have feedback sessions often.
-When you embrace feedback, not only does it create a safe space to innovate but it also prevents the same mistakes from happening again.
+When you embrace feedback, it creates a safe space to innovate and prevents the same mistakes from happening again.

-Design thinking can help you and your team identify and solve meaningful problems for your organization.
-The process is like a muscle that you need to build and use.
+Design thinking can help you and your team identify and solve meaningful problems.
+The process is like a muscle you build and use.
 With a design thinking mindset, you can spend time effectively solving the right problems and building processes that will impact your organization’s success.